-- Warriors do 1d8 damage with any melee or missile weapon. - · Crusaders, Thieves, Dwarves, Elves, and Halflings do 1d6 damage with any melee or missile weapon (and Crusaders and Elves do 1d6 damage with their magical attacks). - Wizards do 1d4 damage with any melee or missile weapon (but do 1d8 damage with their magical attacks). - Two-handed weapons do +2 damage. - Dual-wielding incurs a -2 penalty to attack rolls and either +1 to Armor or +1 to damage. - Improvised weapons do 1⁄2 of the base class damages listed above.
+- Warriors do 1d8 damage with any melee or missile weapon. - Crusaders, Thieves, Dwarves, Elves, and Halflings do 1d6 damage with any melee or missile weapon (and Crusaders and Elves do 1d6 damage with their magical attacks). - Wizards do 1d4 damage with any melee or missile weapon (but do 1d8 damage with their magical attacks). - Two-handed weapons do +2 damage. - Dual-wielding incurs a -2 penalty to attack rolls and either +1 to Armor or +1 to damage. - Improvised weapons do 1⁄2 of the base class damages listed above.

-combat miscues (Roll D12)
+CON

-- Hit Ally 1⁄2 damage - 2.
-Bump into ally they must make DEX check or drop weapon; if fail by more than 4, ally is knocked down, giving adversary ADVANTAGE on next attack - Twist ankle or hyper-extend knee (melee)/sprain wrist (missile); -2 to attack for remainder of encounter - 5-6.
-Weapon broken, unusable until repaired1 - 7 8.
-Weapon notched/blunted; 1⁄2 damage until - 9 10.
-Stumble; off-balance, gain DISADVANTAGE on next attack - 11-12.
-Weapon dropped/stuck; may either draw a new weapon (lose a turn if a medium-sized or larger weapon, no penalty if a small weapon like a knife or dagger that is easily accessible), or try to pick up/free the weapon, giving opponent ADVANTAGE on next attack
+1. Hit Ally -

+2. Bump into a weapon; if fail giving adversa 3-4.
+Twist ank wrist (missile) 5-6.
+Weapon

+7 - 8.
+Weapon repaired

+9 - 10.
+Stumble next attack

+11-12.
+Weapon weapon (lose a weapon, no penalty dagger that is easily accessible), or try to pick up/free the weapon, giving opponent ADVANTAGE on next attack